Freezer Defrost Interval Planner

 That simple structure is enough to show the core lesson: higher humidity and more frequent openings shorten the interval, while a chest freezer in a dry setting often buys you more time.
 The output is a planning aid, and your own inspection of frost thickness should always be the final checkpoint.

 Choose the freezer type, humidity level, average daily openings, and the date of the last full defrost.
-The planner will estimate a practical interval and the next projected defrost date.
+The planner will estimate a practical interval and the next projected defrost date for that freezer.

-Enter details to calculate the next defrost date.
+Enter your freezer details to estimate the next defrost date.

-Copy status will appear here after you copy a plan.
+Copy status will appear here after you copy the freezer defrost plan.

 Optional Mini-Game: Batch Before Frost